blltrx/sitemd/P-plat0.md

 arriving in MAN i was able to get the 0633 NT service to BUX, and alight at SPT on platform zero.

-now, a full service seems to call at the platform on Wednesdays and Thursdays (late April '24). i made a web scraper that helped me with this platform available on [github](https://github.com/blltrx/plat0). if you're planning on going, go on a Wednesday.
+now, a full service seems to call at the platform on Wednesdays and Thursdays (late April '24). i made a [web scraper](/projects/plat0-scraper) that helped me with this platform.

 <video width="100%" autoplay muted loop src="/assets/plat-0_SPT.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_RDH.mp4" download >by clicking here</a>!</video>